Brookfield Properties to lay off 20% of retail division

 Retail, especially malls, have taken a hit during the pandemic.
 A number of anchor tenants have filed for bankruptcy.

 In September, Brookfield Property Partners and Simon Property Group agreed to buy J.C.
 Penney out of bankruptcy in a deal valued at $1.75 billion.
 J.C.
-Penney is an anchor tenant at many Brookfield and Simon Property’s malls.
+Penney is an anchor tenant at many of Brookfield and Simon Property’s malls.

 Brookfield did not immediately return a request for comment.
 [CNBC] — Keith Larsen